 Console

-In the Cloud Console, go to the Cloud SQL Instances page.
+In the Google Cloud console, go to the Cloud SQL Instances page.

 Click Create Instance.

-Click PostgreSQL.
+Click Choose PostgreSQL.

-In the Instance ID field, enter a name for the instance (
+In the Instance ID field, enter

 INSTANCE_NAME

-).Enter a password for the postgres user.
+.Enter a password for the postgres user.

-Use the default values for the other fields.
+Keep the default values for the other fields.

 gcloud